Gå til hovedinnhold

 3.4.2 Identifying actual adverse impacts

 To identify actual negative impacts on human and labour rights, Jotron distributed a customised questionnaire to suppliers with medium or higher risk.
-Out of a total of 323 suppliers with purchases over 100 000 NOK in the fiscal year 2024, 55 suppliers received the survey.
-Of these, 38 suppliers responded, which corresponds to 69%.
-These suppliers are located in Germany, Japan, Lithuania, China, USA, England, Namibia, and Poland, and represent companies within manufacturing, hardware, and service.
+Out of a total of 331 suppliers with purchases over 100 000 NOK in the fiscal year 2025, 26 suppliers received the survey.
+Of these, 14 suppliers responded, which corresponds to 54%.

 The survey consists of 24 questions divided into 5 topics.
 Most of the questions are related to human and labour rights, but we have also included some questions about the environment and anti-corruption.